 The construction of the ITER scientific installation in St-Paul-lez-Durance, France, has been underway since 2010.
 In parallel, the ITER Members have been procuring the components and systems of the ITER machine and plant.
 Equipment has been arriving on site since 2015 and in 2020, the ITER Organization officially launched machine assembly.

 The first ITER assembly phase, which includes the assembly of the core machine as well as the installation of all plant systems needed for First Plasma, will be followed by a commissioning phase to ensure all systems operate together.
-Commissioning will end with the achievement of First Plasma in December 2025.
+Commissioning will end with the achievement of First Plasma.

-Staged operation—that is, periods of scientific experimentation alternating with periods of further assembly to bring the machine to its full power configuration—is planned from 2025 to 2035.
+Staged operation will follow—that is, periods of scientific experimentation alternating with periods of further assembly to bring the machine to its full-power configuration.
 ITER's operational phase is expected to last for 20 years: first, a several-year "shakedown" period of operation in pure hydrogen is planned during which the machine will remain accessible for repairs and the most promising physics regimes will be tested.
 This phase will be followed by operation in deuterium with a small amount of tritium to test wall-shielding provisions.
 Finally, scientists will launch a third phase with increasingly frequent operation with an equal mixture of deuterium and tritium, at full fusion power.
 ITER's detailed Research Plan can be downloaded from the Technical Reports page.